delventhalz/delventhalz.github.io/_posts/2016-01-23-single-line-if.markdown

 date:   2016-01-23 13:55:00 -0600
 categories: javascript
 ---
 So you've been programming in JavaScript for a little while now.
 Your code is getting lean and mean and DRY as a California reservoir.
 Maybe you've even started to take advantage of some of JavaScript's single-line conditionals and you're wondering just how deep this rabbit hole goes.
 Maybe you have no idea what I'm talking about when I say "single-line conditionals".
-Whether you're a doe-eyed newbie or a hardened professional, this post has some fancry tricks you may be interested in.
+Whether you're a doe-eyed newbie or a hardened professional, this post has some fun tricks you may be interested in.

 ### Braces Optional